machinat/sociably/website/docs/reactive-programming.md

 If the idea is fresh to you, [@andrestaltz](https://twitter.com/andrestaltz) has a [great article](https://gist.github.com/staltz/868e7e9bc2a7b8c1f754) introducing the concept using [_Rx_](https://reactivex.io/).

-The reactive paradigm naturally suits a conversational app which listens to events from chat platforms reactively.
+The reactive paradigm naturally suits a sociable app which listens to events from chat platforms reactively.
 It's our recommended way to control the business logic flow.

 ## Machinat Stream Package

-`@machinat/stream` implements the reactive programming utilities that are optimized for conversational apps.
+`@machinat/stream` implements the reactive programming utilities that are optimized for sociable apps.
 The most important specialty is: All the events on a chat are processed in a strict order in the stream.

 ### Install